-You many know about where lions, tigers, zebras and other animals live.
-However, how many of you know the answer to the question, “where do bears live”?
-Many people are curious and surf on the internet for their queires like “where do bears live”, and more.
-According to bear species, age, living pattern, eating behavior, and environment, they decide a habitat location to live for the rest of their life or perhaps a couple of years and then migrate to some other place ultimately.
+You may know about where lions, tigers, zebras, and other animals live.
+However, how many of you know the answer to the question, “Where do bears live”?
+Many people are curious and surf on the internet for their queries like “Where do bears live”, and more.
+According to bear species, age, living pattern, eating behavior, and environment, they decide on a habitat location to live for the rest of their life or perhaps a couple of years and then migrate to some other place ultimately.

 A Bears Life Cycle and Social Structure!